An elementary approach to rigorous approximation of invariant measures: Abstract

 \section{Abstract}

-We describe an algorithm which is able to approximate invariant measures of dynamical systems with a given bound on the error of the approximation and its practical implementation.
-The algorithm is based on a general statement on the approximation of fixed points of operators between normed vector spaces allowing an explicit estimation of the error.
+We describe a framework in which is possible to develop and implement algorithms for the approximation of invariant measures of dynamical systems with a given bound on the error of the approximation.

+Our approach is based on a general statement on the approximation of fixed points for operators between normed vector spaces, allowing an explicit estimation of the error.

-We apply the algorithm to the rigorous computation of invariant densities and entropies of one dimensional piecewise expanding maps.
-We show how the estimations required by the general algorithm can be implemented to compute densities up to some error in the $L^{1}$ and $L^\infty $ distance.
+We show the flexibility of our approach by applying it to piecewise expanding maps and to maps with indifferent fixed points.
+We show how the required estimations can be implemented to compute invariant densities up to a given error in the $L^{1}$ or $L^\infty $ distance.
+We also show how to use this to compute an estimation with certified error for the entropy of those systems.

-We show how several related computational and numerical issues can be solved and show some computer experiment calculating rigorous approximation of invariant measure and entropy of some one dimensional map.
+We show how several related computational and numerical issues can be solved to obtain working implementations, and experimental results on some one dimensional maps.

 \subjclass{37M25} \keywords{Approximation of invariant measure, transfer operator, fixed point approximation, Lyapunov exponent, interval arithmetics}